SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 ![4-12](https://user-images.githubusercontent.com/92877810/138502935-8588442d-d1d5-4cc5-9185-177267166cd7.png)

-👉We want to remove the empty header in our top lane and create a summary lane with KPIs for our story that stands out.
+🚩We want to remove the empty header in our top lane and create a summary lane with KPIs for our story that stands out.

 19. Right Click the Title field in our Top Lane